The creative industries have been identified as one of eight growth sectors. Photo: Shutterstock.

 - co-designing a fairer business rates system.

-We hope that as the plan develops we see a real boast to musicians' opportunities
+We hope that as the plan develops we see a real boost to musicians' opportunities

 Naomi Pohl, MU General Secretary, says: “The Creative Sector Plan and accompanying investment is welcome at a time when musicians and other creatives face multiple challenges in their careers.
-Recognising the particular needs of the freelance workforce and establishing a Freelance Commissioner is a step forward to improving their rights, remuneration and ensuring they are respected at work.
+Recognising the particular needs of the freelance workforce and establishing a creative freelance champion is a step forward to improving their rights, remuneration and ensuring they are respected at work.

 “We are also pleased to see issues with the cost of domestic and international touring recognised, alongside the importance of creative education and grassroots music.
 Music streaming is also a key area where Government intervention could make a real difference to our members' lives.